jluchman/domir/README.md

 Several other relative importance packages can produce results identical to `domir` under specific circumstances.
-I will focus on discussing two of the most directly re
+I will focus on discussing two of the most relevant comparison packages below.

 The `calc.relimpo` function in the **relaimpo** package with `type = "lmg"` produces the general dominance values for `lm` as in the